SalmaRedaBedair/IEEE_Tasks_Backend_commitee/Intermediate_Task.md

 - Laravel: Up & Running, 3rd Edition
     - [Reed ch3](https://www.oreilly.com/library/view/laravel-up/9781098153250/)
-    - Simply get feedback on what you understand and practice everything
+    - Summarize what you understand from each video in a file and practice everything then upload the folder of the task to github or Google drive.